-"It's of great cultural importance to Ngāti Toa Rangātira who have kaitiakitanga (guardianship) over the area and historically used the estuary for mahinga kai," she said.
+"It's of great cultural importance to Ngāti Toa Rangātira who have kaitiakitanga (guardianship) over the area and historically used the estuary for mahinga kai," she said

-It's also an area of significant economic and ecological value with thousands of hectares of farmland, lifestyle blocks, urban settlement, parkland, rail and road corridors - which all put pressures on the
+It's also an area of significant economic and ecological value with thousands of hectares of farmland, lifestyle blocks, urban settlement parkland, rail and road corridors - which all put pressures on the

-As well as the underwater surveys, Greater Wellington has also installed ensors to measure water murkiness and completed two surveys of the harbour floor to measure the depth.
+As well as the underwater surveys, Greater Wellington has also installed sensors to measure water murkiness and completed two surveys of the harbour floor to measure the depth.

-Greater Wellington Regional Councillor for Porirua, and Tawa, Jenny Brash said results from the surveys and other monitoring measures were critical in guiding estuary and harbour policy and management actions, sediment and contaminant reduction, and restoration of the catchments and streams that flow into the Porirua Harbour and
+Greater Wellington Regional Councillor for Porirua, and Tawa, Jenny Brach said the results from the surveys and other monitoring mes brash said the results from the surveys and other monitoring measures were critical in guiding management, policy actions and restoration of the catchments and streams that flow into the harbour.

-"We need this data to make strategic decisions through the 2010 Porirua Whaitua Implementation Programme that will need us all working together to restore the ecosystem health of both arms of the Porirua Harbour.
+"We need this data to make strategic decisions on restoration implementation programmes which help us work together to restore the harbour's health."